vmetrix/vacuumetrix/README.md

 Get Elastic Load Balancer metrics.
 Supply the name of the ELB.

 ##AWScloudwatchRDS.rb
 Get RDS metrics.
-Supply the name of the Relational Database Service instance.
+Optionally supply the name of the Relational Database Service instance.
 (Tested with MySQL).
 YMMV.

 ##AWScountEC2.rb
 Count the number of EC2 instances of each flavor.
 No arguments.